 Industrial sewing machines are used by many who sew professionally – from making or altering clothes to offering home sewing and upholstery services, for example making curtains regularly for others.
 They can make light work of upholstery fabric and handle a range of tougher fabrics with ease (say hello to sewing leather!) but all this also means it comes with a bigger price tag.
 Many sewists find it tricky to decide which machine is worth the investment, so we’ve done the research for you in this guide to the Best Industrial Sewing Machines.
 We’ll talk you through How to choose an industrial sewing machine, run through their main features and benefits and suggest some of our picks of the best industrial sewing machines to get you started.

-Before you go shopping, if you’re new to sewing and you just want to to make a few clothes or home sewing items for yourself or friends, then you might be better off to begin with our sister post, best sewing machines for beginners We also have guides to finding the best sewing machines for kids or the best overlockers that could suit your sewing needs!
+Before you go shopping, if you’re new to sewing and you just want to to make a few clothes or home sewing items for yourself or friends, then you might be better off to begin with our sister post, best sewing machines for beginners We also have guides to finding the sewing machine table, best sewing machines for kids or the best overlockers that could suit your sewing needs!

 What is an industrial sewing machine?